A-I-Research-Facility/Introduction-to-ANN/README.md

 Hidden layers and activation functions including the use of rectified linear function

 # _p6.py_ -->
-Using the softmax activation function p6-1.py => Understand the internal working of a softmax function p6-2.py => Implement softmax function
+Using the softmax activation function \n p6-1.py => Understand the internal working of a softmax function \n p6-2.py => Implement softmax function